After An Auto Accident

 - and more.

-A North Carolina auto accident attorney at Henson Fuerst is able to evaluate each case to ensure proper investigation is performed and the complexity of the facts and circumstances are considered.
+A NC motor vehicle accident lawyer at Henson Fuerst is able to evaluate each case to ensure a proper investigation is performed and the complexity of the facts and circumstances are considered.
 This includes collecting photographs of the accident scene, getting measurements of the wrecked vehicles, and talking with the investigating officers, agencies, and any eyewitnesses to obtain statements.

 Many North Carolina plaintiffs’ attorneys are working to change this law.
 Until then, you may still be able to recover under a few specific circumstances: